ManhNguyen1116/Gym-Buddies/README.md

 	    change the baseURL to accomodate this.
 3) That is pretty much it.
 The point of this is for everyone to realize that we have to be running three different things at once: track-server, gym-buddy, and ngrok
-	*So you will do npm start to start the track server, expo start to start gym-buddy, and the ngrok http 3000 and URL change.
+	*So you will do npm run dev to start the track server, expo start to start gym-buddy, and the ngrok http 3000 and URL change.

 ***run 'npm install --legacy-peer-deps' for node modules